Ketamine for Chronic Pain

 Can ketamine therapy work well for patients with back pain that may or may not require surgery?

 There are no large scale and good studies to provide a statistically significant answer to this question.
 However, of the patients I have treated, approximately 75% do benefit with significant pain relief, while 25% do not.
 Generally, if there is a high degree of anatomic pathology or nerve impingement, Ketamine therapy may be limited in providing pain relief.
 However, if the only other option is open surgery, Ketamine therapy may be worth trying at least once prior to proceeding with surgery.
 I have been surprised many times in my career with how much pain relief ketamine has provided.

 Ketamine IV treatments for chronic pain offer our patients freedom from medications that can impact their mental and physical health.
 With no significant side effects, ketamine treatments can alleviate chronic pain and can address depression that often accompanies this condition.
 In as little as one treatment, our patients begin to take back their lives and manage their pain.
 With IV treatments and ongoing maintenance ketamine therapy, we have helped our patients with chronic pain find the relief they have been seeking so they can obtain a quality of life they deserve.

 No one should live a life in pain.
-If you are tired of the negative impacts of pain medications or have not found relief from your chronic pain through other therapies, come see us at Ketamine Healing in Los Angeles.
+If you are tired of the negative impacts of pain medications or have not found relief from your chronic pain through other therapies, come see us at Ketamine Healing Clinics in Los Angeles and Orange County.
 Contact us today to schedule your consultation with Dr. Mahjoubi to learn more about our personalized approach to treating chronic pain with ketamine IV therapy.